-Paleo On The Go delivers traditional comfort food but with a healthy twist.
-As a result, you get delicious, wholesome, and Paleo AIP-friendly dishes that can help you to lose weight but without ingredients that have the potential to irritate your gut.
+Paleo On The Go delivers traditional comfort food with a healthy twist.
+As a result, you get delicious, wholesome, and paleo AIP-friendly dishes that can help you lose weight — without ingredients that have the potential to irritate your gut.

-As part of my review, I had the chance to try five of the almost eighty Paleo AIP meals the company offers.
+As part of my review, I had the chance to try five of the approximately 80 paleo autoimmune meals offered by the company.

 Unlike other subscription-based meal delivery services, Paleo On The Go offers individual meals you can order a la carte.
 Additionally, POTG has a subscription service for its meal bundles, so you get the best of both worlds.